 The average age of residents in a retirement community may rise as the community ages.
 In a well-established retirement community, as the community matures, the average age of residents rises.
 The average age of new buyers, however, may continue to be in the early 60's.

 Adult Retirement Communities may offer golf, tennis, swimming pools, hiking and biking trails, exercise rooms, and a variety of clubs and interest groups.
 They may be located in a resort region or a University town and offer the enriched lifestyle of the resort or the University.

-Some age restricted communities are built on in-fill sites in established cities or close-in suburbs.
-They attract retirees seeking to reduce their home maintenance chores usually by downsizing, but wanting to stay close to where they have lived for many years.
+Some age-restricted communities are built on in-fill sites in established cities or close-in suburbs.
+They attract retirees seeking to reduce their home maintenance chores (by downsizing), but wanting to stay close to where they have lived for many years.
 Some cities attract well-heeled retirees seeking the culture and lifestyle characteristic of their city.

 More than 50% of active adult community buyers continue to purchase their home for cash using a portion of the proceeds received from the sale of a previous home.
 They also tend to set a portion of the sale proceeds aside in an investment to generate additional income to supplement their annual cash flow or to use for an emergency, should it be needed.
 Focus groups indicate that on average, 2/3 of the cash from the sale of a home goes into the purchase of a retirement home.

 The incorporation of amenities and shared facilities means senior communities have a Community Association.
 Considering a Retirement Community may be your first introduction to a Community Association.
 To better understand the costs involved, compare the Community Association fees to your present home costs: